 We obtained the trigger threshold (for a source with the spectrum of the Crab Nebula) at low zenith angles to be $E_\mathrm{T, mono} = 0.6\,\rm{TeV}$, and $E_\mathrm{T, stereo} = 0.7\,\rm{TeV}$, rising up to $E_\mathrm{T, mono} = 1\,\rm{TeV}$, and $E_\mathrm{T, stereo} = 1.3\,\rm{TeV}$ at the analysis level.
 At the low zenith angle, the energy resolution in mono is about $20\%$ at low energies near the energy threshold and reaches about $15\%$ at higher energies.
 In stereo, the energy resolution is between $10-15\%$.
 The angular resolution is better than $0.18^\circ$ above the energy threshold in mono and reaches $0.10^\circ$ in stereo.
 The flux sensitivity in stereo shows an improvement of about a factor of 2 compared to the mono reconstruction.
 The integral sensitivity above the energy threshold in stereo reaches about $7\%$ C.U. in 50 hours.
 We also show the zenith angle dependence of these quantities, showing an improvement at large energies with increasing zenith angle at the expense of increasing energy threshold.

 Additionally, we performed an MC study of the off-axis performance, which shows a remarkably flat acceptance up to about $2.5^\circ$ offset, where it drops by $10\%$.
-The angular resolution and the integral sensitivity show similar behavior, making the SST-1M an ideal instrument for multi-TeV observations of extended gamma-ray sources, or for the follow-up of poorly localized transients.
+The angular resolution and the integral sensitivity show similar behavior, making the SST-1M an ideal instrument for multi-TeV observations of extended gamma-ray sources or for the follow-up of poorly localized transients.

-We used the low zenith angle Crab Nebula data to demonstrate a good MC-data agreement, showing that the real observation matches the expected performance.
+We used the low-zenith-angle Crab Nebula data to demonstrate a good MC-data agreement, showing that the real observation matches the expected performance.
 The derived Crab Nebula SED is in good agreement with the results of other observatories within the reported uncertainties.
 We carefully studied the main sources of systematic uncertainties and evaluated their impact on the measured SED using dedicated MC simulations.
 The total systematic uncertainties were found to be $<10\%$ in the energy scale, $23\%$ in the flux normalization, and about 3--6\% in the spectral index.
 We note that the most important effect on the flux normalization systematics is the uncertainty in the energy scale, dominated by the uncertainty in VAOD and optical efficiency.
-While the former can be mitigated with the adoption of on-site atmospheric monitoring of VAOD or the so-called Cherenkov transparency correction \citep{HAHN201425, STEFANIK201912}, possibilities of the muon analysis improvement have to be investigated to improve the latter.
+While the former can be mitigated with the adoption of on-site atmospheric monitoring of VAOD or the so-called Cherenkov transparency correction \citep{HAHN201425, STEFANIK201912}, improvements to the muon analysis have to be investigated to make improvements to the latter.
 The second largest contribution comes from the variable NSB in the data, leading to an effective area mismatch with the MC simulated with a fixed NSB level.
 Improvements in the analysis methods to reduce these effects will be the subject of future studies.